 - Step 3 — Marry before having children

-The results were striking.
-Of adults who completed all three steps, only 2% were in poverty.
-Ninety-seven percent were not poor.
-The sequence works regardless of race.
-Black Americans who complete the Success Sequence have poverty rates comparable to white Americans who complete it (Wang & Wilcox, American Enterprise Institute / Institute for Family Studies, 2017).
+Among adults completing all three steps, the results proved striking, with only 2% in poverty and Ninety-seven percent not poor.
+The sequence works regardless of race, yielding poverty rates for Black Americans who complete the Success Sequence that match those of white Americans who complete it (Wang & Wilcox, American Enterprise Institute / Institute for Family Studies, 2017).

 Poverty Rate — Success Sequence vs. Children Before Marriage